Christine A. Allan

-While all of Christine's work is inspired by nature in one form or another, her most recent series is not only inspired by the environment, but is made using hand-made paint with only organic pigment and linseed oil and then wood-burned.
-These pieces, as all her work, is intended to create awareness about the ways humans are impacting the planet and the need to stop plastics from entering our waterways.
+Some of Christine's pyrographic series is not only inspired by the environment, but is made using hand-made paint with only organic pigments and linseed oil and then wood-burned.
+These pieces, are intended to create awareness about the ways humans are impacting the planet and the need to stop plastics from entering our waterways.

-Christine supports the Leonardo DiCaprio Foundation, Plastic Oceans, and other organizations dedicated to protecting biodiversity, ocean conservation, animal protection and climate change through donations from sales of her work.
+Christine supports the Animal Alliance of Canada, the WWF, Plastic Oceans, and other organizations dedicated to protecting biodiversity, ocean conservation, animal protection and climate change through donations from sales of her work.

 Art Vancouver 2015 Sponsored Artist at ART QUAKE KYOTO